ElpadoCan/SpotMAX/spotmax/docs/source/features/single_spot_features_description.rst

 * **Glass (local)**: column name ``spot_vs_local_backgr_effect_size_glass``.
-  Glass's effect size where the **background intensities are obtained from the local environment around the spot** and not from the whole segmented object.
+  Glass's effect size where the **background intensities are obtained from the local environment around the spot** and not from the entire background mask.

 * **Cohen (local)**: column name ``spot_vs_local_backgr_effect_size_glass``.
-  Cohen's effect size where the **background intensities are obtained from the local environment around the spot** and not from the whole segmented object.
+  Cohen's effect size where the **background intensities are obtained from the local environment around the spot** and not from the entire background mask.

 * **Hedge (local)**: column name ``spot_vs_local_backgr_effect_size_glass``.
-  Hedge's effect size where the **background intensities are obtained from the local environment around the spot** and not from the whole segmented object.
+  Hedge's effect size where the **background intensities are obtained from the local environment around the spot** and not from the entire background mask.

 Effect size (vs. ref. ch.)
 --------------------------